davidcarne/pcbre/README.md

 PCBRE is still in the process of being ported to Mac OS X, and does not yet function correctly.
 It is being developed with the above-listed dependencies installed from [Homebrew](http://brew.sh) with some packages from the [Homebrew-science](https://github.com/Homebrew/homebrew-science) tap.

+## Troubleshooting

+- `Cannot mix incompatible Qt library (version 0x....) with this library (version 0x.....)` when launching PCBRE.
+    - Your PySide2 and QT library versions are out of sync.
+Make sure PySide2 is built for the same Qt as your system QT.
+Double-check for PySide2 in a venv or python user directory

 ## License and Contribution Information